basecamp/policies/refund/hey/index.md

 If you cancel and request a refund within the first year, your @hey.com email address will be recycled 30 days after account cancellation and made available to someone else.
 That's true for full refunds and prorated refunds, but doesn't apply for valid consumption tax refunds.

-## HEY for Work
+## HEY for Domains
-HEY for Work subscriptions are paid on a monthly basis for each user (manager, co-worker) within an account.
+HEY for Domains subscriptions are paid on a monthly basis for each user (manager, co-worker) within an account.
 But we know that change happens, folks join or move on, and sometimes cleaning up email addresses that may no longer be needed might accidentally slip through the cracks.

-Here are examples of refunds for HEY for Work we'd grant:
+Here are examples of refunds for HEY for Domains we'd grant:

 - If you were just charged for the next month of service but you meant to cancel, we're happy to refund that extra charge.
 - If you forgot to remove a user from the account a couple months ago, we'll give you a full refund for a few back months.
 The email address for a removed user can be re-used later in your account.
-- If you tried out HEY for Work for your organization for a couple months and you just weren't happy with it, you can have your money back.
+- If you tried out HEY for Domains for your organization for a couple months and you just weren't happy with it, you can have your money back.

 ## Get in touch